Quantum geometry and bounds on dissipation in slowly driven quantum systems

+\paragraph{Summary and outlook.---} In this work, we investigated energy dissipation from a slowly-driven quantum system to a cold heat bath, and showed that the dissipation rate is controlled by the quantum geometry of the driving protocol and the quality factor of the system-bath coupling [see Eqs.~\eqref{eq:Wd_omegas} and \eqref{eq:a_tale_of_two_metrics}].
+The implications of our findings extend to a range of experimental platforms, such as nuclear spins~\cite{Jones2000}, solids~\cite{Nathan2022}, superconducting qubits~\cite{Malz2021,Gm2023}, and cavity QED~\cite{Long2022}.

+Remarkably, in a class of driving protocols (such as those hosting topological frequency conversion), the system inevitably generates heat at a rate no lower than that given by Eqs.~\eqref{eq:geometric_bound} and \eqref{eq:BoundSymmetric}, for a symmetric configuration of the drives.
+Interestingly, for an asymmetric drive configuration, the theoretical minimal dissipation rate can (in principle) be reduced due to interference between the two drives.
+However, we were not able to identify configurations that violate the topological bound; this may however provide a promising direction for designing low-dissipation driving protocols.

-In this study, we focused on a specific class of isotropic dissipators.
-In general, heat baths derived from microscopic models~\cite{Breuer_Petruccione,Nathan2020,Mozgunov2020} may contain non-isotropic corrections whose examination is left for future work.
-An intriguing direction for further study is the analysis of dissipation in multi-qubit adiabatic computational protocols~\cite{Sarandy2005,Albash2018}, where the occurrence of heating can result in an increased error rate~\cite{Albash2015}.
-Moreover, higher-dimensional systems (such as quantum pumps~\cite{Xiao2010,BustosMarun2013,Citro2023}) constitute an intriguing platform where driving can induce heat currents.
-Our findings align with recent studies emphasizing the crucial role of the quantum metric in determining the electronic properties of solids~\cite{Neupert2013,Peotta2015,Julku2016,Liang2017,Mitscherling2020,Rossi2021,Takayoshi2021,Mitscherling2022,Trm2022,Komissarov2023}.
+In this study, we focused on a specific class of isotropic dissipators valid to leading order in diabatic corrections.
+In general, heat baths derived from microscopic models~\cite{Breuer_Petruccione,Nathan2020,Mozgunov2020} may contain non-isotropic as well as subleading diabatic corrections that may lead to relevant contributions to dissipation; their examination is left for future work.
+Another intriguing direction for further study concerns dissipation in multi-qubit adiabatic computational protocols~\cite{Sarandy2005,Albash2018}, where heating can result in an increased error rate~\cite{Albash2015} and loss of quantum information.
+Systems with spatial structure (such as quantum pumps~\cite{Citro2023}) also constitute an intriguing platform where driving can induce heat currents.
+Finally, it would be interesting to explore extensions of our results beyond the average properties of dissipation, considering {\it e.g.} the statistics (or higher moments) of dissipated heat~\cite{Jarzynski2004, Funo2018}.